 - portfolio of intelligence;

 - slow thinking – giving time to children to digest, consider and explore problems and possibilities in order for their learning to become truly embedded.

-Maths curriculum overviews
+Maths and English curriculum overviews

 The school uses Letters and Sounds, the DfE programme, for teaching phonics.
 Phonics is taught discretely in Early Years and Key Stage 1 and then referred to during other reading and writing opportunities.
 Click on the link opposite for Letters and Sounds Programme.